 In January of 2005, Tom was appointed by Chief Judge Anthony J. Scirica of the Third Circuit Court of Appeals to the Lawyers Advisory Committee of the Judicial Council of the Third Judicial Circuit for a three year term.

 Tom has been regularly selected by the Delaware Bar as one of its top attorneys as reported in the Delaware Today magazine: one of Delaware’s top 70 attorneys in October 1996; top 100 attorneys in November 1999; top 175 attorneys in October 2001; top 75 power attorneys in November 2004.
 In September 2006, the magazine profiled Tom as the leading civil rights attorney in Delaware.
-Recently, the Pennsylvania Super Lawyers 2007 edition featured Tom as “The Good Samaritan.”
+The Pennsylvania Super Lawyers 2007 edition profiled and featured Tom as “The Good Samaritan.”
 He has been repeatedly honored, from 2007-2016, as a Delaware Super Lawyer by Delaware Super Lawyers magazine, which characterized him as “Standing Up for the Little Man” in the area of civil rights.

 Tom also has authored or co-authored legal articles which have appeared in the Fordham Law Review, the St. Louis University Public Law Review, the Delaware Lawyer, the Labor Law Journal and the Equal Employment Practice Guide.
 He has authored or co-authored the following publications:

 “The First Amendment Implications of State Regulation of Candidate Political Speech,” 14 Saint Louis University Public Law Review 571 (1995).

 “Tax Exempt Religious Schools Under Attack: Conflicting Goals of Religious Freedom and Racial Integration,” 48 Fordham Law Review 229 (1979).